About the program:

 Development 360 Curriculum:

 Curriculum is divided into 6 sessions, taking place over the course of 3 months.
-Please Click Here to see an outline of the session topics.
+See an overview of our curriculum in the Program Timeline.

 How to Apply:

 A letter of reference from a more senior real estate professional or colleague is suggested, however not required.
-Letters of reference should be emailed to ULIcolorado2016@gmail.com before the application deadline of July 22nd, 2016
+Letters of reference should be emailed to uploaded to the online application below.

 Development 360 Participant Requirements:

-- Participants must commit to 100% attendance at all sessions.
+- Participants should commit to attending all sessions.
 Session times, locations, dates, and topics will be available in advance and during the application process.

-- Accepted applicants are required to submit a program fee of $165, due before the first session date, to cover the cost of program meetings.
+- Accepted applicants are required to submit the program fee upon invoice and before the first session date.

 - Accepted applicants are required to keep their ULI Membership current for the duration of the program.